dart-lang/site-www/src/interop/js-interop/js-types.md

 external InteropType get interopType;
 ```

-whereas these would return an error:
+Whereas these would return an error:

 {:.bad}
 ```dart